The software used here is Adobe Illustrator

 This technique is not only meant for circular rings, you can also use it for text and other forms to provide the illusion of dimension.

 1.)
 First of all, you need to set the fill to none and the stroke to any colour.
 Here, I am using the red colour.

 2.)
 Then you need to choose the Ellipse tool and draw a circle by holing the Shift key while dragging to obtain the perfect shape.

 3.)
 Change the stroke weight in the stroke palette to create a thicker outline.

 4.)
 To convert the outline to the form of an object navigate to Object > Path > Outline Path.

 5.)
 Create a copy of the circle by using the selection tool, Alt drag (Mac Users: Option drag).
 Repeat the process to create another copy.

 6.)
-You need to change the fill of each of the objects to get different colour.
+You need to change the fill of each of the objects to get a different colour.

 8.)
 Without removing the selection, navigate to the pathfinder palette and choose divide.

 9.)
 To ungroup the objects, select Object > Ungroup